-Ever since I started my investing journey (almost a decade ago) I have stayed away from penny stocks.
+Ever since I started my investing journey (over a decade ago!)
+I have stayed away from penny stocks.
 I consider them very dangerous, risky, and speculative.
-I wrote a mini-lesson on this topic in my book but I’d like to share the information with you all here as well because I feel is very important that you are informed.
+There is a lesson about this in my book but I’d like to share the information with you all here as well because I feel is very important that you are informed.

 If you are new to the investing world and are considering investing in penny stocks or it is something that has crossed your mind at all; please take a few minutes to read some of the facts below.
 After you read it, decide for yourself if this is something you’d personally feel comfortable with.